apache/sling-org-apache-sling-graphql-core/README.md

 Usage of this `GenericConnection` helper is optional, although recommended for ease of use and consistency.
 As long as the `SlingDataFetcher` provides a result that implements the [`org.apache.sling.graphql.api.pagination.Connection`](./src/main/java/org/apache/sling/graphql/api/pagination/Connection.java), the output will be according to the Relay spec.

+## Lazy Loading of field values

+The [org.apache.sling.graphql.helpers.lazyloading](src/main/java/org/apache/sling/graphql/helpers/lazyloading) package provides helpers for lazy loading field values.

+Using this pattern, for example:

+    public class ExpensiveObject {
+      private final LazyLoadingField<String> lazyName;

+      ExpensiveObject(String name) {
+        lazyName = new LazyLoadingField<>(() -> {
+          // Not really expensive but that's the idea return name.toUpperCase();
+        });
+      }

+      public String getExpensiveName() {
+        return lazyName.get();
+      }
+    }

+The `expensiveName` is only computed if its get method is called.
+This avoids executing expensive computations for fields that are not used in the GraphQL result set.

+A similar helper is provided for Maps with lazy loaded values.

 ## Caching: Persisted queries API